-HVA 103 INTERMEDIATE REFRIGERATION
+HVA 103 INTERMEDIATE REFRIGERATION 3 CREDITS

 A continuation of HVA 101.
-Students learn in greater detail the refrigeration system: evaporator, power requirements, refrigerant control, piping, sizing and installation, preparation of systems for operation and complete testing and trouble shooting.
+Students learn the four components of the basic refrigeration cycle in greater detail.
+System operation and basic troubleshooting is covered, along with refrigeration tools and their proper use.
 Lecture two hours, laboratory two hours per week.

-Prerequisite: Credit in HVA 101 or competency exam by instructor.
+Prerequisite: Credit in HVA 101.

-HVA 104 INTERMEDIATE HEATING AND AIR CONDITIONING
+HVA 104 INTERMEDIATE HEATING AND 3 CREDITS AIR CONDITIONING

 An advancement of the basic principles, practices and skills learned in HVA 102.
 Students will learn in greater detail the concepts applied to basic heating and air conditioning systems.
 Skills to be learned will include testing, troubleshooting and preparation of heating and air conditioning systems for operation.
 Lecture two hours and laboratory two hours per week.
-Prerequisite: HVA 102 or competency exam by instructor.
+Prerequisite: HVA 102.

-HVA 105 BASIC HVAC CONTROLS
+HVA 105 BASIC HVAC/R CONTROLS 3 CREDITS

 Introduces students to the controls used in heating, cooling and refrigeration.
 It emphasizes the theory of solid state controls and lab practicals related to solving control problems.
 Lecture two hours, laboratory two hours per week.
-Prerequisite: HVA 110 or concurrent enrollment.